nicholasjackson/pi-gpio-project/README.md

 # Building a GPIO based Raspberry Pi project controllable from Google Assistant
-In this project we are going to build a small project for the Raspberry Pi which allows us to control some LEDs using Google Assistant, the
+In this project we are going to build a small project for the Raspberry Pi using the Go programming language, we are then going to connect this to Google Assistant so that the LEDs can be activated from a simple voice command.

+This tutorial can be run on any platform, Windows, Linux, MacOS, and the first part takes you through how to set this all up using a simulator for the Raspberry Pi which will run in any environment.
+We will learn how to create the application code, how to expose the application to the internet using Ngrok, and how we can use IFTTT to glue all of this together.

+In the final part of the tutorial we will put everything together, and see how you we run the application onto a real Raspberry Pi and how to wire up some LEDs to the GPIO port on the Pi.
+So warm up your soldering iron.

+## Go Basics - Part 1
-Go allows you to compile an application for multiple languages from a single source.
-For the first part of this tutorial we will be working in a Linux environment.
+One of the benefits of Go is that it allows you to compile an application for multiple languages from a single source, this makes development really easy as you can easily build an application on MacOs which will run on a Raspberry Pi.
+For the first part of this tutorial we will be working in a Linux environment, but we will see later how we can cross compile our application and run it on real hardware.

 The first step is to create the `main.go` application entry point, let's create that file in the current folder.

+Open your file and add the following contents to it:

 ```go
 package main